 Difficulty: Challenging due to elevation

 Considerations: This Salkantay trek follows a different route than our 5 Days Classic Salkantay Trek.
 The campsite on the first night is near Salkantay.
-On the third day we will hike the first day of the Classic Inca Trail.
+On the third day we will hike the first day of the Inca Trail.

 Itinerary